JaayyTeeGithub/CSC340-ScientificComputing/Assignment0/README.md

 A simple program to test usage of cv2 library.
-Laoding image.
-Iterating over the images pixels and recreating the image in a blank image.
+Loading image.
+Iterating over the image's pixels and recreating the image in a blank image.